Masdar City is an emerging clean technology cluster that places its resident companies in the heart of

 the global renewable energy and clean tech industry.

-Widely recognised as one of the world’s most exciting eco-developments, the city is a free zone located
+Widely recognized as one of the world’s most exciting eco-developments, the city is a free zone located

 in close proximity to Abu Dhabi International Airport and 17 kilometers from downtown Abu Dhabi.
 The